DD2480-Group-26/piqueserver-DD2480/report.md

 2. **Measurement Results:**
    - **Manual Count:**
-     - *First Function:* Adam counted 17,.
+     - *First Function:* Adam counted 17, Count by Love:  18
-     - *Second Function:* Love’s count was 20.
+     - *Second Function:* Love’s count was 17, Count by Adam: 17
-     - *Third Function:* Both Filip and Robin counted 20.
+     - *Third Function:* Count by Filip: 20	Count by Robin: 20
+     - *Fourth function*  Count by Robin: 15   Count by Filip: 15
    - **Lizard (Cyclomatic) Complexity:**
      - First function: **19**
      - Second function: **20**
      - Third function: **20**
+     - Fourth function: **16**

 3. **Observations:**
    - The tools vs. manual count did not get the same result for the functions.
 We have understood that it can differ a lot with how you implement the method of counting the cyclomatic complexity and even the formula varies between theories.
+We used the formula that was shown during the lecture of structural complexity which is defined thusly:
+	- M = pi - s + 2
+	- pi = number of decisions (if, while, and, or)
+	- s = (throws, returns)
+According to the documentation of the lizard tool (source) the way the cyclometric complexity is computed is mostly compatible with McCabe’s theory which gives us a different answer from us.

    - In our case, the complex functions are also long.
 Although there is a correlation between complexity and length, the function’s purpose ultimately guides its design.